 About Tai Chi

-Tai Chi originates from Chinese martial arts and can be practised for health and wellbeing, meditation, self-cultivation and self-defence.
-As a mind-body practice, Tai Chi promotes relaxation, stress reduction and a sense of calm and inner peace, as well as improving physical mobility, balance, co-ordination, strength and stamina.
-Research suggests Tai Chi may also improve a range of common health conditions.
+Tai Chi originates from Chinese martial arts and is practised for health and wellbeing, meditation, self-cultivation and self-defence.
+As a mind-body practice, Tai Chi promotes relaxation and awareness, improves mobility, posture, balance, co-ordination, strength and stamina.
+Research also suggests the practice of Tai Chi may help with a variety of health conditions.

-As an internal martial art, Tai Chi (Tàijí, T’ai chi ch’uan or Tàijíquán) can be developed and enjoyed over a lifetime.
-There are several main styles of Tai Chi, such as Yang, Chen and Wu, named after the family name from which they originated – our syllabus comes from a branch of Yang style, from Cheng Man-ch’ing, Huang Sheng Shyan and subsequent teachers.
+As an internal martial art, Tai Chi (also known as Tàijí, T’ai chi ch’uan or Tàijíquán) can be developed and enjoyed over a lifetime.
+There are several main styles such as Yang, Chen and Wu, which are named after the families from which they originated.
+Our syllabus comes from a branch of Yang style, from Cheng Man-ch’ing, Huang Sheng Shyan and subsequent teachers.